williamhullender/configure-ad/README.md

 </p>
 <br />

-Now logout of client-1 and try to logon to the account again and you can see that you cannot login to the account.
+Now log out of client-1 and try to log on to the account again and you can see that you cannot log in to the account.

 </p>
 <br />